 The pain increases when you cough or bend forward at the waist; this can be the sign of a herniated disc.

-The pain is accompanied by fever, burning during urination, or strong-smelling urine; you may have an infection.
+The pain is accompanied by fever, burning during urination, or frequent and/or urgent urination.
+You may have an infection.

 You begin to have problems controlling your bowels or bladder; seek immediate medical help.